Bachelor of Arts (Counselling)

 INTERNATIONAL APPLICANTS

 International students are not eligible to enrol in this course.
-International students should instead enrol in the BA and complete a Counselling Specialisation within that degree.
+International students should instead enrol in the Bachelor of Arts.

 ENGLISH LANGUAGE REQUIREMENTS